Utah Administrative Code

 September 24, 2012

-For questions regarding the content or application of rules under Title R362, please contact the promulgating agency (Governor, Energy Development).
+For questions regarding the content or application of rules under Title R362, please contact the promulgating agency (Governor, Energy Development (Office of)).
 A list of agencies with links to their homepages is available at http://www.utah.gov/government/agencylist.html or from http://www.rules.utah.gov/contact/agencycontacts.htm.